1. Does your company conduct estate sales full or part-time?

 Approximately 80% of the companies in the Baltimore/Washington Area that advertise they are professional estate sale companies with many years of experience are actually just part-time “hobbiests” with an interest in the business.
 Don’t just ask how long they have been in business – ask them to show you proof they are who they say they are.
 A full-time estate sale firm should be able to show you a professional website with a list of past and future sales.
 There are very few full time companies in the area and these firms do sales at least a couple times a month.
 Estate Liquidator’s website shows you every sale we have conducted for the last few years, and we have been busy.

 2. How do we know what items sold and for how much?

 Our complete transparency is what separates us from all the other companies in our area.
 Estate Liquidators keeps a detailed sales log at each sale for every item purchased during the weekend.
 Hiring a company that simply tells you the total dollar amount that was taken in during the sale without justifying how they came up with this figure is unacceptable.
 Often times we are asked what percent of the sale is our commission.
 Although this is a great question, make sure you also ask if a sales log is kept or the percent of commission charged really has no bearing.
 This sales log is also a very important part of the accounting of the estate that can carry liability.
 Many of the expensive purchases will be tax-exempt transactions by dealers or collectors with Maryland Tax Exempt IDs (both state and federal regulations must be met when it comes to tax liability for the estate and you could be liable).

-4. How extensively does your company advertise my sale online?
+3. How extensively does your company advertise my sale?

 4. Is your company a licensed, insured & bonded estate sale firm?